Request a callback

 To apply for an injunction order under the Family Law Act 1996 a person has to be associated to the other person.
 Associated persons are spouses/civil partners, former spouses/former civil partners, co-habitants/former co-habitants, close relatives, for example, a parent or a brother/sister, parties in an intimate relationship or same-sex couples.

-If I am not associated to the other person what help can I receive?
+If I am not associated to the other person, what help can I receive?

 If you cannot apply for an injunction order under the Family Law Act e.g. because you are having problems with a neighbour then you can seek assistance from the Police.
 The Police do have powers under the Protection from Harassment Act 1997 to prosecute a person who is causing harassment to another.

 What happens if an injunction order is breached?
-Will the police take it seriously?

 A non-molestation order comes with an automatic power of arrest.
 An occupation order can have a power of arrest attached if there have been violence or threats of violence.
 If a power of arrest has been attached, once the order has been served on the other person it will then be served upon your local police station.
-If there is a power of arrest and the other person ignores the terms of an injunction order and commits a breach, you would need to call the police.
-They can arrest them immediately as the breach of an injunction order is a criminal offence.
-If found guilty the offender can be punished with up to 5 years imprisonment or a fine or both.

-Can the court force the other person to leave the house?
+Can the Court force the other person to leave the house?
 If so will they have to continue to pay the mortgage or rent?

-An occupation order will set out who can live in the family home, or how you live in the property, for example use of different parts at different times, and can also restrict the other person from entering the surrounding area.
-If you do not feel safe living with the other person, or if you have left home because of violence, it may be possible to obtain an occupation order to allow you to return .
-The court will apply a ‘balance of harm’ test when deciding whether to make the order.
-The main considerations taken into account by the court are: the housing needs and housing resources of each of the parties and of any relevant child; the financial resources of each of the parties; the likely effect of any order on the health, safety or well-being of the parties and of any relevant child; and the conduct of the parties in relation to each other.
-Where an occupation order is in force the court can also state who should pay the rent or mortgage and other outgoings on the property, who has to maintain the property and whether the party in occupation should pay a “rent” to the other person.
-This is of course dependant on the financial circumstances of the case.
+The Court will apply a ‘balance of harm’ test when deciding whether to make the order.
+The main considerations taken into account by the Court are: the housing needs and housing resources of each of the parties and any relevant child; the financial resources of each of the parties; the likely effect of any order on the health, safety or well-being of the parties and of any relevant child; and the conduct of the parties concerning each other.
+Where an occupation order is in force, the Court can also state who should pay the rent or mortgage and other outgoings on the property, who has to maintain the property and whether the party in occupation should pay a “rent” to the other person.
+This, of course, depends on the financial circumstances of the case.

 Will an injunction order prevent the other person from seeing the children?

-What happens if we reconcile, will the injunction order still remain in place?
+What happens if we reconcile, will the injunction order remain in place?
 If we want it discharged, what do I have to do?

-The order will remain in place until either it comes to an end on the expiry date, or the court makes an order discharging it.
-If you were to reconcile with the other person you should apply to the court for the injunction to be discharged.
+The order will remain in place until either it comes to an end on the expiry date or the Court makes an order discharging it.
+If you were to reconcile with the other person, you should apply to the Court for the injunction to be discharged.
 This requires the completion of a simple form in which you will be required to provide information as to the reason why you wish to discharge the order.
-The Judge may well make the order without you needing to attend court, or may wish to see you to establish that by discharging the order they will not be leaving you or any children in a vulnerable or dangerous position.
+The Judge may well make the order without you needing to attend Court, or may wish to see you to establish that by discharging the order, they will not be leaving you or any children in a vulnerable or dangerous position.

 If you reconcile and you leave the injunction order in place, there is a risk that, if the police become aware that the other person is in breach of the terms of the order, they could be arrested and charged.